L. Heisler Ball: United States Senator

 Ball was elected to the U.S. Senate on March 2, 1903, and served the remaining two years of the term with the Republican majority in the 58th Congress.
 In 1905, when Ball's term ended, the General Assembly again deadlocked and took another two years to fill the seat.
 The repeated inability of the Delaware General Assembly to fulfill this constitutional duty contributed strong evidence throughout the nation of the need for the Seventeenth Amendment providing for the popular election of U.S. Senators.

-In 1918, Ball was elected to the U.S. Senate in the second popular election of a U.S. Senator in Delaware, defeating incumbent Democratic U.S. Senator Willard Saulsbury, Jr. During this term, Ball served with the Republican majority in the 66th, 67th and 68th U.S. Congress.
+In 1918, Ball was elected to the U.S. Senate in the second popular election of a U.S. Senator in Delaware, defeating incumbent Democratic U.S. Senator Willard Saulsbury Jr. During this term, Ball served with the Republican majority in the 66th, 67th and 68th U.S. Congress.
 In the 66th Congress, he was chairman of the Committee on Enrolled Bills and in the 67th and 68th Congress, he was a member of the Committee on the District of Columbia.
 He was also appointed as a member of the rent commission of Washington.
 Ball's actions with the rent commission angered some people.
 In August 1921, a shot was fired at Ball as he drove in an automobile, although he was not injured.
 The senator had received a threatening letter the day of the assault.

 In June 1919 he cast his vote in favor of the Nineteenth Amendment providing for Women's suffrage.

 Ball was never considered an especially effective U.S. Senator in terms of gaining patronage for Delaware.
 He became a rival of T. Coleman du Pont, the former President of E. I. du Pont de Nemours and Company and the effective leader of the Republican Party in Delaware.
 Du Pont had hoped to be the Republican candidate for U.S. President in 1920, but his efforts began to collapse when Ball deserted him after the first ballot at the 1920 Republican National Convention.
 Then, in 1922, Ball failed to support du Pont as he sought a full term in the U.S. Senate himself.
 By 1924 du Pont thought he had a score to settle and defeated Ball for their party’s nomination for a full term in 1924.

 Death and legacy

-Ball died at Faulkland, near Wilmington, and is buried in the St. James Episcopal Church Cemetery near Stanton, Delaware.
+Ball died on the morning of October 18, 1933, at his home in Faulkland, Delaware, due to pneumonia.
+He is buried in the St. James Episcopal Church Cemetery near Stanton, Delaware.